malkhamis-panw/gaia/doc/documentation.md

 Type: `enum(Active | Failed | Inactive)`

-Contains the state of the Defender for the processing unit. `Inactive` (default): the Defender is not enforcing any host service. `Active`: the Defender is enforcing a host service. `Failed`.
+Contains the state of the enforcer for the processing unit. `Inactive` (default): the enforcer is not enforcing any host service. `Active`: the enforcer is enforcing a host service. `Failed`.

 Default value: